tcnksm/deeeet.com/content/posts/practices-as-a-platform-engineer.md

 I’ve been working as a platform engineer (platformer) for almost 5 years.
 In the previous company, I worked on the internal PaaS based on[ Cloud Foundry](https://www.cloudfoundry.org/) and, in the current company, I’ve been working on the[ microservices platform](https://speakerdeck.com/tcnksm/microservices-platform-on-kubernetes-at-mercari) based on[ Kubernetes](https://kubernetes.io/).

-If you’ve done one thing for 5 years, you will have things that you take for granted as a matter of habit and become the basis of daily decision making, which is neutral from specific technologies.
-In this post, I wrote down these things as practices of platform engineers who build platform for developers.
-The things I listed below are not special.
-I think you’ve heard or seen these things somewhere.
-These are just results from daily inputs or experiences with the team I’ve been working.
+Since it's been 5 years, I have some practices which I use for daily decision-making as a platform engineer.
+In this post, I introduce some of them.
+The things I listed below are not special and you’ve heard or seen some of these things somewhere.
+These come from my daily inputs or experiences with the team I’ve been working.

 Since they are just practices, you won’t be able to use them for 5 or 10 years and they should be updated when the trend or the world changes.
 This is just a record of 2020.